5 Ally Actions for White People to Address White Supremacy

 Step 2: Listen to learn

 Get curious.
 Ask people that you have a trusted relationship with (can’t emphasize that enough) who are of a different race than you, questions like “How are you doing?
-What challenges are you experiencing on race right now?
+What challenges are you experiencing right now?
 What is one thing I could do to support this?”

 Listen without judgement.
 Don’t make the conversation about you.
 Don’t sugarcoat or rationalize their experiences.
 Know that you do not know what it is like to be that person.